 The wage for Virginia public school teachers is about $7,000 under the national average.
-As both Wendy’s mom and grandmother were public school teachers, she understands firsthand the impact of underpaid educators.
+Because Wendy’s mom and grandmother were public school teachers, she understands firsthand the impact of underpaid educators.
+This life experience makes her a staunch supporter of a living wage and benefits for public educators, so that Virginia can recruit and retain the nation’s top talent.
 She knows that investing in Virginia's families means investing in Virginia's teachers.
-So she will support a living wage and benefits for public educators, so that Virginia can recruit and retain the nation’s top talent.

-Jobs and Economic Development
+Jobs & Economic Development

-Redistricting and Voting Rights
+Redistricting & Voting Rights

 Gerrymandering is the issue that first got Wendy out of her chair at a town hall back in February 2017.
 As a 19-year resident of the district, she has watched its lines be contorted and redrawn.